-The Qualys SSL tester is not only more comprehensive than the Comodo SSL analyzer, but also gives a letter grade from A to F to the security of the web server.
-The only drawback of this particular analyser is that it supports HTTPS (port 443) ONLY.
+The Qualys SSL tester is not only more comprehensive than the Sectigo SSL checker, but also gives a letter grade from A to F to the security of the web server.
+The only drawback of this particular analyzer is that it supports HTTPS (port 443) ONLY.
 The URL for the Qualys analyzer is https://www.ssllabs.com/ssltest/.

 To test a web server (default SSL port is 443) use the command: